Table of Contents

 What is the difference between wholesale vs. retail?

-The biggest difference between wholesale vs. retail is in the type of buyer.
-While retail involves selling products directly to the end consumer, wholesale involves selling products in bulk to other businesses such as retail stores.
+The key difference between wholesale and retail is in the type of buyer.
+Wholesale involves selling products in bulk to businesses like retail stores, while retail involves selling products directly to the end consumer.
+Wholesale sells business-to-business (B2B) and retail sells business-to-consumer (B2C).

-Retail is the process of selling products directly to the end-user.
-A retail business would buy goods in bulk either from a wholesaler or distributor or directly from the manufacturer at a discounted rate.
+Alternatively, retail is the process of selling products directly to the end-user.
+A retail business would buy goods in bulk either from a wholesaler, distributor, or manufacturer at a discounted rate.
 They would then sell them individually at a higher price, which allows them to make a profit from the transaction.

 In short, a retail business serves as the final point of contact in the supply chain as they sell the products directly to consumers.